“Our job is to make our customers look good to their bosses.”

 Their surveys are sent by email and are tied to the respondent to enable them to follow up.
 The surveys also include five to seven optional questions that, while not specific to the transaction, give Tekserve more information about their customers’ and their practices in an area of interest.
 They offer a drawing for those who participate in the additional questions.
 For example, they recently included questions about customers’ backup practices.
 This data was then used to create the following Infographic.

 A common problem with using verbatim responses is the tendency to overreact to individual comments.
 To create process that would allow Tekserve to evaluate the highs and lows of their customers as a whole, the company centralized the responsibility for survey info-gathering with the marketing team.
 Each week departmental managers receive the best and worst survey comments to follow-up on.
-Having both in the same report encourages staff to keep the negative comments in prospective with the overwhelmingly positive.
+Having both in the same report encourages staff to keep the negative comments in perspective with the overwhelmingly positive.
 Each supervisor contacts customers that left negative feedback as well as customers who left positive feedback to thank them.
 The process also incorporates Facebook comments and Tweets, to give a better overview of customer sentiment and target resolutions appropriately.

 This focus has resulted in NPS scores that are consistently in the 70s.
 Those not familiar with how to calculate the NPS score can find more information here.